saudiequity/Abitur/README.md

 # Swiss Equity Portfolio™️

-▪ Phd.
-Thesis about IT Challenges in Mergers and Acquisitions
+▪ Copenhagen Business School (Phd.
+Thesis about IT Challenges in Mergers and Acquisitions)

 ▪ CFI Wealth Management